 McD tracks new vehicles registrations across the World (over 80 countries), reporting data on calendar year.
 When you wish to compare data reported by us to those declared by the manufacturers, consider they usually report their “sales” (vehicles invoiced), which are usually different from “registrations”, accordingly with their fiscal year split.

-Indian Motorcycles, the iconic brand owned and revamped by Polaris industries, is rapidly expanding the global sales, although the manufacturer is facing production issues and constraints.
+Indian Motorcycles, the iconic brand owned and revamped by Polaris industries, has rapidly expanded the global sales in the last decade, before to stop the growth in 2022, hit by production issues, constraints in the supply chain and attached by aggressive competition.

 A decade’s of success